This article was updated on July 19, 2018.

 Lower cost is a major advantage when discussing the local hiring option.
 Local talent can also start working more quickly because they won't have the time-consuming issues of relocation and immigration or visa status.

-But the main advantage local hires provide is a deep knowledge of the market, culture, language, government regulations and prevailing communication and work styles.
+The main advantage local hires provide is a deep knowledge of the country.
 "The most important reason to go with locals is that they're local," says Radius Worldwide's Larry Harding.
 "They speak the language, they understand host-country business customs, and if you've hired well, they come with strong local networks and personal connections."

 The local talent's value can go far beyond the daily duties of their role.